na-na-hi/renget/archive/BulkGuide.md

 Sneak Scarves can muffle a Pokemon's Aura signature, although it doesn't completely erase it.
 It makes it harder for Sensors to detect them, although the better they are at detecting environmental changes, the easier it is for them to detect Scarf users.
 For example, Asana's sensitivity in regards to the details of Aura wasn't the best circa Part 3, so the only reason she detected Thievul was because she was specifically looking for things that were out of the ordinary.
 In contrast, someone like KFC would've been able to detect Thievul easier, while Espathra would have been able to pick him out with ease due to her highly specialized skills as a Sensor.

-The tribe Cacturne hails from is foreign to the Sand Continent, only having immigrated there in the past few hundred years.
+Thirsty Desert Tribes:

+There are multiple tribes living in the Thirsty Desert, the two of them being the Saguaro and the Cholla.
+The former is made up of entirely Cacturne, and they are foreign to the Sand Continent, only having arrived a couple hundred years ago.
+The Cholla, on the other hand, are a mixed population of Maractus and Cacturne, although the latter have shorter brims on their hats than those of the Saguaro.